ROBERT-MCDOWELL/ffmpeg-rtmfp-small-binaries-portable-all-OS/README.md

 # ffmpeg-rtmfp-small-binaries-portable-all-OS
-Series of smallest ffmpeg 4.1 binaries compiled with rtmfp and major encoders/decoders as static and portable for all major operating system
+Series of smallest ffmpeg 4.1 binaries compiled with rtmfp and major encoders/decoders as static and portable for all major operating systems

 - ffmpeg32L:      Linux 32bit
 - ffmpeg64L:      Linux 64bit